hfgbarrigas/statsd-statful-exporter/README.md

 ======================

 Reactor Netty based application that listens to metrics over tcp and udp and sends transformed metrics via UDP.
 Main goal is to map satsd metric format into [Statful](https://www.statful.com/) format.
-The implementation allows customization of senders as well as metric receivers.
+The implementation allows customization of metric senders, mappers and receivers.
+Meaning that, you can easily create a new sender other than statful, by implementing MetricsSender.
+Check StatfulSender for an example.

 Inspired on: https://github.com/prometheus/statsd_exporter